From Parameters to Behaviors: Unsupervised Compression of the Policy Space: Method: Unsupervised Compression of the Policy Space

-\textbf{Latent Behavior Optimization.}~~In the final stage, we leverage the learned latent manifold for rapid, task-specific fine-tuning.
-With the decoder parameters $\vzeta^\star$ frozen, $g_{\vzeta^\star}$ becomes a deterministic and differentiable function that generates policies from latent codes.
-This structure allows us to adapt a wide range of PG methods to operate in the latent space.
-By applying the chain rule, the standard policy gradient can be back-propagated through the frozen decoder to update the latent code $\vz$: where $\nabla_\vtheta J^R(\theta)$ is the conventional policy gradient and $\nabla_\vz g_{\vzeta^\star}(\vz)$ is the Jacobian of the decoder.
+where $\nabla_\vtheta J^R(\theta)$ is the conventional policy gradient and $\nabla_\vz g_{\vzeta^\star}(\vz)$ is the Jacobian of the decoder.
 This provides a general recipe for adapting popular PG algorithms to our framework.
 This approach is particularly advantageous for parameter-exploring PG methods, like PGPE, which notoriously struggle with high-dimensional parameter spaces.
 By operating on the low-dimensional latent space, these algorithms regain their effectiveness while still controlling the expressive power of the original large network.\footnote{Additionally, running PGPE over the latent space does not actually require computing the Jacobian of the decoder $\nabla_\vz g_{\vzeta^\star}(\vz)$, as explained in \Apref{ap:exp}.}

 \textbf{Remarks.}~~In this section, we proposed three specific instantiations for each phase.
-Yet, we stress the fact that the proposed pipeline represents the most relevant contribution \emph{per se}, independently of how it is realized, i.e., how the policies are collected, which divergence measure is used, which generative model or PO algorithm over the latent space is employed.
+Yet, we emphasize that the proposed pipeline represents the most relevant contribution \emph{per se}, independently of how it is realized, i.e., how the policies are collected, which divergence measure is used, which generative model or PO algorithm over the latent space is employed.